Chicken Tractors – The Ultimate Guide

 Finally, you must make sure to include a sun shade cloth or a covered space so that the chickens have access to shade.

 If there is a threat of burrowing predators where you live, just add fenced wire floors that have openings big enough for the birds to eat and scratch through.
+For more tips and tricks to predator proof your coop, check out our ultimate guide right here.

 The Parasite Repellent - Mighty Dust Boxes